chet-brazier/Slack-Bot/README.md

 # Python slackbot that reminds users to follow a checklist for certain tasks

-We use Slack at my job to track most of our daily tasks.
+At my workplace, we use Slack to track most of our daily operations.
 In certain situations, we also use a checklist on Monday.com to ensure we complete necessary steps.
 Due to past instances of people skipping steps, this slack bot returns a reminder to follow the checklist in the event it is required.
 ---

 ## Architecture diagram